sys-bio/tellurium/docs/_notebooks/core/tellurium_examples.rst

     import tellurium as te
     import numpy

-    # Model desribes a cascade of two genes.
+    # Model describes a cascade of two genes.
 First gene is activated
     # second gene is repressed.
 Uses events to change the input
     # to the gene regulatory network